noties/Markwon/docs/docs/v4/core/configuration.md

 ## ImageSizeResolver

 `ImageSizeResolver` controls the size of an image to be displayed.
-Currently it handles only HTML images (specified via `img` tag).

 ```java
 final Markwon markwon = Markwon.builder(this)